Skip to main content Skip to navigation

 Room: E2.11

-Koinova’s research interests span international relations, comparative politics, and international political sociology and focus on how migration, diasporas, and ethno-national diversity impact on the political development of conflict and post-conflict societies.
-Her research programmes encompass ethno-national and intra-state conflict, diasporas and contested sovereignty, and international politics of migration.
+Maria Koinova’s research spans international relations, comparative politics, and international political sociology, with a focus on how migration, diasporas, and ethno-national diversity shape conflict and post-conflict political development.
+Her work addresses ethno-national and intra-state conflict, contested sovereignty, and the international politics of migration, with a regional focus on the EU’s neighbourhood.

 Teaching and supervision